Mokius02/bot_trading_proyecto_universidad/README.md

-# bot_trading_proyecto_instituto
+# bot_trading_proyecto_universidad
-This is a highschool proyect about a trading bot.
+This is a college proyect about a trading bot.